 How long do you stay in a sauna blanket?

-You should stay in a sauna blanket only for as long as feels comfortable.
+You should stay in a sauna blanket for as long as feels comfortable, and no longer.
 Beginners should start with a short duration, for example 5-10 minutes, then gradually work your way up if you feel comfortable doing so.
 Experienced users tend to enjoy longer sessions of 30-45 minute duration.

 Should I wear clothes in a sauna blanket?